Thomas H. Hampton, M.S.

 Hanover, NH 03755

-Areas of expertise: Statistical analysis of microarray datasets and patient data.
+Areas of expertise: Statistical analysis of gene expression, microbiome, and patient data.